Introduction

 - Remove food debris and grease from the grates and interior.

-- Wipe down the exterior to enhance its appearance for potential buyers or recipients.
+- Wipe down the exterior to enhance its appeal for potential buyers or recipients.

 - Test Functionality

-- Ignite the grill to confirm it heats up correctly and that all burners operate as intended.
+- Ignite the grill to verify it heats properly and all burners function.

 Finding the Right Platform or Organization

-Once you’ve confirmed your grill is in good condition, locate a suitable platform or organization for donation or sale:
+Once you confirm your grill is in good condition, seek out suitable places or organizations for donation or sale:

 - Charities and Nonprofits